UniversalDependencies/docs/_u-dep/appos.md

 appos(Sam-1, cousin-8)
 ~~~

 Note however that nested apposition cannot be completely excluded.
-It may occur in an interaction with coordination:
+It may occur in combination with coordination:

 ~~~ sdparse
 You can choose between four subjects : language ( German or French ) , economy , technology and art .